SparrowLabsCo/k3s-helper/README.md

 # k3d/s-helper

-## This is a basic helper library to get started running k3s and k3d in your local development environment, with options for some opinionated Day-2 cluster bootstrapping.
+## This is a basic helper library to get started running k3s using k3d in your local development environment, with options for some opinionated Day-2 cluster bootstrapping.
 <br/>

 ## Tested using: